stefaneidelloth/treezjs/README.md

 **Treez** is an open source project that helps you to create **tree based Graphical User Interfaces (GUIs)** for (scientific) web applications.
 The core idea of treez is to provide reusable building blocks (so-called **atoms**) and to organize them in a **tree model**.

+Treez originally has been developed as [Eclipse Plugin](https://github.com/stefaneidelloth/treez).
+This github project provides  a **JavaScript implementation of Treez (= treezjs)**.
+All further development is done here.

 # Content

 * [Installation](./doc/installation/installation.md)